 - U.S. residents is an LLC taxed as an S corporation the best option?

 Our team works with several CPAs and tax attorneys to help ensure you comply as you expand to the U.S. If you decide to create a U.S. taxpayer, we recommend that your accountant from your country is on the same page with the flow of profits and taxation responsibilities.
 U.S. residents will find that operating as a sole proprietorship will impact your personal credit and brand and is not the best way to operate, even if you are not profitable your first year.

 LLC formation.
-A limited liability company became available in the U.S. in 1977, in Wyoming.
-In 1997, the IRS established default rules for how LLCs would be taxed.
+In Wyoming, a limited liability company became available in the U.S. in 1977.
+In 1997, the IRS established default rules for taxing LLCs.
 Two members would be, by default, taxed as a partnership.
-By default, a single-member is disregarded, and the profits or loss will flow to the owners, but Amazon won’t allow you to change the legal entity with this entity.
-You must create a U.S. taxpayer.
+By default, a single-member is disregarded, and the profits or losses will flow to the owners, but Amazon won’t allow you to change the legal entity with this entity.
+It would be best if you created a U.S. taxpayer.